 Russian blogger convicted for playing 'Pokemon Go' in church

-Russian blogger Ruslan Sokolovsky and his mother Yelena Chingina, left, listen to a sentence in a court in Yekaterinburg, Russia, on Thursday, May 11, 2017.
+Russian blogger Ruslan Sokolovsky and his mother Yelena Chingina, left, listen to a sentence in a court in Yekaterinburg, Russia, today.
 Sokolovsky has been convicted for inciting religious hatred for playing "Pokemon Go" in a church and given a suspended sentence.

 Add your comments below